-The Commission's draft rule provides that retailers (including prospective retailers) are entitled to access to NMI Standing Data.
-The draft rule entitles retailers to NMI Standing Data under new rule 7.7(a1).
-The Commission considers that the draft rule establishes the rights and obligations of all persons having access to confidential information, including retailers (and prospective retailers) to NMI Standing Data for the purposes of consumer transfers, acquisitions, billing and other retail market functions as required.
-By clarifying and establishing entitlement of retailers to NMI Standing Data, the Commission considers that the draft rule supports a greater level of certainty and predictability with regards to the entitlement and access to NMI Standing Data.
+The Commission's rule as made provides that retailers are entitled to access to NMI Standing Data.
+The rule as made entitles retailers to NMI Standing Data under new rule 7.7(a1).
+By clarifying and establishing entitlement of retailers to NMI Standing Data, the Commission considers that the rule as made supports certainty and predictability with regards to the entitlement and access to NMI Standing Data.
 This reduces the existing uncertainty and risks for retailers to use the information to fulfil their electricity market functions under the NER.